rob-Hitchens/sdk-tutorials/b9lab-content/3-main-concepts/16-ibc.md

 While such bridges between blockchains can be built and do exist, they are generally constructed in an ad hoc manner.
 In contracts, IBC provides all Cosmos SDK applications with a common protocol and framework for implementing standardized inter-blockchain communication.

+IBC is a blockchain-agnostic protocol.
+It requires certain properties of the underlying blockchains, but its use is not limited to only Cosmos SDK-based blockchains.
+There is an implementation of the protocol going on for the Substrate framework, for example.

 ## Requirements

 Applications that use IBC must meet the following requirements: